 Aging affects specific regions in our small intestine, and it provides a glimpse to why elders have a harder time adapting to new diets.Magicmine | iStock.com

 The small intestine, a 20-foot-long coiled tube-like organ, has the important job of absorbing nutrients from what we eat and drink.
 As we age, the organ loses its structure and functionality, which may lead to malnutrition.
 Now, scientists discovered that molecular changes in the intestine’s linings caused by aging and diet are one of the reasons.
-The new study, appeared in Cell Reports on April 28, is the first to investigate the region-specific effects of aging on the intestinal linings.
+The study appeared in Cell Reports and is the first to investigate the region-specific effects of aging on the intestinal linings.

 The small intestine not only absorbs nutrients through absorptive cells, but it also functions as a barrier against harmful substances by secreting mucus through secretory cells.
 Deep in the lining of the intestine lies the organ’s secret to multitasking and self regeneration — intestinal stem cells.
 These stem cells, lodged in a pocket of tissue called crypts, generate cells to repopulate the linings every three to five days throughout our lives.
 But in an aging intestine, stem cells lose their ability to maintain that balance, which disrupts the integrity of the intestinal lining.